Git triggers

 Monorepo support (Modified files)

-The modified files field is a very powerful Codefresh feature that allows you to trigger a build only if the files affected by a commit are in a specific folder (or match a specific naming pattern).
-This means that you can have a big GIT repository with multiple projects and build only the parts that actually change.
+The Modified files option is a very powerful Codefresh option that allows you to trigger a build only if the files affected by a commit are in a specific folder or match a specific naming pattern.
+This means that you can have a big Git repository with multiple projects, and build only the parts that actually change.

-Currently the field modified files is available only for GitHub, GitLab, Azure DevOps and Bitbucket Server and Data Center repositories, since they are the only GIT providers that send this information in the webhook.
-We will support other GIT providers as soon as they add the respective feature.
+Currently, the option is supported only for GitHub, GitLab, Azure DevOps, Bitbucket Server, Bitbucket (Cloud), and Gerrit.
+We will support other Git providers as soon as they add the respective feature.

-Using the Modified files field to constrain triggers to specific folder/files
+Using the Modified files option to constrain triggers to specific folder/files

-The modified files field accepts glob expressions.
-The paths are relative to the root folder of the project (where the git repository was checked out).
+The Modified files option accepts glob expressions.
+The paths are relative to the root folder of the project (where the Git repository was checked out).
 Some possible examples are:

 **/package.json